MAP - Marché aux Puces from Paris Saint-Ouen

 Paul-Edouard Delabrierre (1829-1912)

-Paul-Edouard Delabrierre, born in Paris on March 29, 1829, was a French animal sculptor.
+Paul-Edouard Delabrierre, famous French animal sculptor, born in Paris on March 29, 1829.

-His first exhibition was at the 'Salon of French Artists' in 1848, with a wax sculpture of 'A Terrier Holding a Hare'.
+His first exhibition took place at the “Salon of French Artists” in 1848, with a wax sculpture representing “A Terrier holding a hare”.

-Influenced by Antoine Louis Barye, E. Delabrierre is considered one of the most important artists of the Animal School.
+Influenced by Antoine Louis Barye (1795-1875), E. Delabrierre is considered one of the most important artists of the Animal School.

-The Louvre welcomed 'Horse Riding', surely the largest group of paintings that E. Delabrierre had ever done.
+The Louvre hosts “Equestrianism”, surely the largest group that E. Delabrierre has ever done.

 Paul-Edouard Delabrierre died in Paris in 1912.